6. Private servants

 • the starting date and duration of the servant’s employment contract;

-• private servants of persons who are themselves employed by a member of a diplomatic mission do not benefit under the permit free arrangements and therefore require work permits and have to follow Dutch regulations (see section 6.6).
+• private servants of persons who are themselves employed by a member of a diplomatic mission are not eligible under the arrangements that allow work without a work permit and therefore require work permits and must follow all Dutch regulations (see section 7.6).

 The Protocol Department will determine whether the servant and the employer have complied with the conditions and notify the Short Stay Visa Service of the Immigration and Naturalisation Service (IND), which falls under the Ministry of Justice and Security.